-Follow the actions outlined in the next page, download the Iowa City Community Action Toolkit, talk to your neighbors, make a plan-it's time to act.
+Follow the actions outlined in the next page, talk to your neighbors, make a plan-it's time to act.
 Use the Toolkit resources to help you make smarter, greener, more sustainable living choices to help our City achieve its GHG reduction goals.